You made the decision to apply to spend next semester volunteering abroad and you're stoked! Have you talked to your parents yet?

 One small caveat, if you are volunteering in an area where you're living with a host family, there will be times when you're alone either commuting to school or going to meet up with the other volunteers.
 Since you don't live together, that's just necessary.
-It may be reassuring to know though that ILP volunteers have been doing this for more than twenty years without incidence.
+It may be reassuring to know though that ILP volunteers have been doing this for more than thirty years.
 Also, keep in mind that ILP directors personally visit the areas abroad and only choose cities that are safer for volunteers to live in (whether they're commuting to school alone or not).

 Also, ILP is a little different than many travel programs because we keep high standards.
 All ILP volunteers sign a code of conduct with standards like no drinking, no dating and being respectful of the country they are visiting.